 Order One Online

 I have done this in the past from companies I trust and have been impressed with them.
-US Wellness Meats (where I get organ meats also) has several sizes of turkey and their quality is great.
+Tropical Traditions (where I get organ meats also) has several sizes of turkey and their quality is great.
 They are definitely more expensive than a conventional turkey, but if you use all of the turkey and then make stock with the bones, you will probably get more nutrients per dollar (though I have no way to test this theory!)

 Do you worry about organic/free range, or do you think an un-pastured bird is the least of the dietary evils?